What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Introduction

 \section{Introduction}

 In order to build capable physical agents, \citet{ha2018recurrentworldmodelsfacilitate} proposed the idea of a world model, that is, a model predicting the future state of the world, given a context of past observations and actions.
 Such a world model should perform predictions at a level of abstraction that allows training policies on top of it~\citep{DreamerV3, LEXA, BYOL-Explore} or perform planning in a sample efficient manner~\citep{PLDM, TDMPC2}.

-There already exists extensive literature on world modeling, mostly from the Reinforcement Learning (RL) community.
-Model-free reinforcement learning (RL) \citep{DQN, TD3, A3C, SAC, PPO, DrQv2} requires a considerable number of samples, which is problematic in environments where rewards are sparse.
-To account for this, model-based RL uses a given or learned model of the environment in the training of its policy or Q-function~\citep{AlphaZero}.
-In combination with self-supervised pretraining objectives, model-based RL has led to new algorithms for world modeling in simulated environments~\citep{ha2018recurrentworldmodelsfacilitate, seo2023maskedworldmodelsvisual, MuZero, DreamerV3, TDMPC2}.
+While model-free RL~\citep{DQN, TD3, A3C, SAC, PPO, DrQv2} requires a considerable number of samples, model-based RL (MBRL), combined with self-supervised pretraining, has led to powerful world modeling algorithms~\citep{ha2018recurrentworldmodelsfacilitate, seo2023maskedworldmodelsvisual, MuZero, DreamerV3, TDMPC2}.
+More recently, large-scale world models have flourished~\citep{GAIA-1,yang2023learning,brooks2024video,bruce2024genie,genie2,bartoccioni2025vavam,agarwal2025cosmos, NWM_Bar_2025_CVPR}, achieving impressive simulation accuracy in specific domains such as driving~\citep{GAIA-1,bartoccioni2025vavam} or egocentric video games~\citep{bruce2024genie,genie2, genie3}.